-Instead of reaching for caffeine, get out for a walk or an exercise class.
+Instead of reaching for caffeine, get out for a walk or an exercise class and energise with exercise.
 It’s easy to drink too much caffeine when you’re on holiday overload, when summoning the energy to get through the day feels like squeezing water from a stone.
 While too much caffeine makes you tired and wired, a good workout helps you feel physically relaxed but mentally alert.
 It relieves feelings of tension and stress, and helps you concentrate.
 And, unlike caffeine, it enhances sleep quality and offers wonderful health benefits.

 For some people, holidays bring unpleasant reminders of passing time, and especially sadness that certain loved ones are no longer with us.
 Exercise helps reduce feelings of depression.
 Activities that get you out of the house and break the cycle of depressing thoughts are especially helpful.
 Exercise is key to improving mental health and there are official publications supporting this idea.

 Get your ’40 winks’

 If fatigue is a problem, sleep may be the answer.
 When there aren’t enough hours in the day, you may be tempted to steal some from the night.
 But even a few short nights can dampen your energy and enthusiasm, especially when demands on your time require you to perform in high gear all day long.
 Adequate quality sleep restores your energy and optimism.
 Sleep is vital to life and low sleep can negatively effect your health, which is why it is important to get the recommended minimum of 7-9 hours of sleep per night.
 If you’re still feeling tired at work but your sleep and nutrition is at an optimal level it could be a good idea to try using nootropic supplements to provide more focus and energy whilst working.

 Diet — balance indulgence with moderation